Positive psychological capital: Relationship with different organizational outcomes

 Recent research has found that measures of "Relationship PsyCap" and "Health PsyCap" are related to both individual's respective satisfaction appraisals and desired objective outcomes such as time spent with family and friend in the cases of relationships and cholesterol and BMI in the case of health.
 When combined with work satisfaction, these three are related to overall well-being.

+Recent research suggests that psychological capital is not only a key resource which enables job seekers to cope with their stress.
+Study results from Germany indicate that job counselors' psychological capital impacts job seekers' psychological capital, which in turn lowers their stress.
+This suggests that psychological capital as a key resource can be transferred across organizational limitations.
+The practical implication is that counselors serve as enablers transferring key resources to job seekers.

-Now after almost a decade of theory building and research, PsyCap is widely recognized throughout the world and is being applied in positive leadership and human resource development and performance management programs in all types of organizations - businesses, health, education, military and athletics.
+After almost a decade of theory building and research, PsyCap is being applied in positive leadership and human resource development and performance management programs in all types of organizations - businesses, health, education, military and athletics.